katjad/javascript101-handbook/careers.md

 If you would like to do Javascript professionally it is obviously important to learn it properly, but also be confident speaking about it and other software development methodologies.

 You also have to think about how you can distinguish yourself from other candidates in a job interview.
+Not just technically, you have to show that on a personal level you would be a good fit.

 Start to build a portfolio of your skills on github with creative projects.
 There is nothing more impressive than having a demo to show a prospective employer.